 In making equity grants (or recommendations to our Board in the case of our Chief Executive Officer), our Compensation Committee refers to guidelines regarding the size of long-term equity incentives to award to our named executive officers that we have developed based on an executive's position, which in turn were developed based on data from our peer group.
 Our Compensation Committee and Board also consider the role and responsibilities of the named executive officers, competitive factors, the non-equity compensation received by the named executive officers in current and previous years, as well as the total available pool of equity to be granted in the current fiscal year and each executive's current equity ownership in the Company and the extent to which outstanding awards are fully vested.
-After reviewing all of these factors, the Compensation Committee awarded (based on the Board's approval of the Compensation Committee's recommendations to our Board with respect to our Chief Executive Officer), our then-serving named executive officers the stock options reflected in the tables that follow this CD&A. The annual stock option grants to Mr. Angotti, Mr. Asadorian, Dr. Palmer, and Mr. Dasu were made in February 2020, which awards were set to be at or near the 50th percentile of our peer group based on a blended long-term incentive value and percent of company pasis.
-Although awards were below market in terms of value, from a percent of company perspective, equity awards at or near the 50th percentile of our peer group based on a blended long-term incentive value and percent of company basis of committee (and Board with respect to our Chief Executive Officer) believes setting equity awards at or near the 50th percentile of our peer group based on a blended long-term incentive value and percent of company basis strengthens the alignment of our named executive officers' interests with those of our stockholders.
+After reviewing all of these factors, the Compensation Committee awarded (based on the Board's approval of the Compensation Committee's recommendations to our Board with respect to our Chief Executive Officer), the annual equity grants to Mr. Angotti, Mr. Asadorian, and Dr. Palmer were made in February 2022, which awards were set to be at or near the 75th percentile on a percent of company basis (i.e., the number of shares granted as a percent of total shares outstanding).
+Our compensation philosophy is to grant at the 50th percentile on a blended long-term incentive value and percent of company basis.
+However, given the company's stock price and the resulting share usage the philosophy would have required we focused instead on a percent of company approach for 2022 which resulted in the value of the awards, as reported in the Summary Compensation Table, being well below the 25th percentile of the peer group.